yashx/github-active-forks/README.md

 This project is inspired by [techgaun/active-forks](https://github.com/techgaun/active-forks)

 ### Installation
-You can install the extension from here
+You can install the extension from [Chrome Web Store](https://chrome.google.com/webstore/detail/github-active-forks/oflkkabfokadmncdbhdggeedngllccak)

 ### Features
 1. Select the number of forks you want to see.
 (Min 1 and Max 100)